polterguy/phosphorusfive/README.md

 However, the absolutely easiest way of getting started, is actually to start out with a Linux server, and simply execute the installation script which can be found [here](https://github.com/polterguy/phosphorusfive/releases).
-This might sound absurd for the uninitiated, but for the most parts, you actually don't need an IDE to create your own apps in Phosphorus Five!
+This might sound absurd for the uninitiated, but for the most parts, you actually don't need an IDE to create your own apps in Phosphorus Five.
+And the installation script, will pull in automatically all references for you, as you execute it on a Debian based Linux server.

 ## More dox